A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Introduction

 \section{Introduction}

-With the rapid development of quantum computing technology, classical cryptographic systems are facing increasingly realistic security threats, making it important to upgrade today’s security architectures to resist cryptanalytic attacks by quantum computers.
-Quantum key distribution (QKD) provides information-theoretic security and is widely regarded as a fundamental technology for constructing information security assurance systems in the quantum era \cite{10.1145/382780.382781,PhysRevLett.85.441,10.1007/978-3-540-30576-7_21}.
-In theory, combined with the One-Time Pad (OTP), QKD can provide unconditional security for data confidentiality.
-In practice, however, QKD key rates are typically on the order of kbps, far below classical data transfer rates (Gbps–Tbps).
+With the rapid development of quantum computing technology, classical cryptographic systems are facing increasingly realistic security threats, highlighting the urgency to upgrade current security architectures to resist attacks from quantum computers.
+Quantum key distribution (QKD) provides information-theoretic security and is widely regarded as a foundational technology for constructing information security assurance systems in the quantum era \cite{10.1145/382780.382781,PhysRevLett.85.441,10.1007/978-3-540-30576-7_21}.
+In theory, when combined with the One-Time Pad (OTP), QKD can provide unconditional security for data confidentiality.
+In practice, however, QKD-key generation rates typically remain on the order of Kbps, which is far below classical data transfer rates (Gbps–Tbps).
 Consequently, in practical deployments, QKD is integrated with conventional block ciphers (such as AES \cite{10.1007/10721064_26,fips197} or SM4 \cite{rfc8998}) to protect bulk data under computational security.
-In such hybrid systems, the data security is strongly correlated with the quantum key rotation interval, yet this relationship has not been quantitatively characterized in the literature.
-This motivates a systematic security analysis of QKD when used together with traditional block-cipher modules.
+In such hybrid systems, the data security is strongly correlated with the QKD-key renewal period, yet this relationship has not been quantitatively characterized in existing literature.
+This motivates a systematic security analysis of QKD when combined with traditional block-cipher modules.